Overview of “system restore did not complete successfully” issue

 For Windows 10 users, learn how to perform System Restore from Safe Mode in Windows 10 here.

-Safe and reliable system restore software – AOMEI Backupper
+Free and safe system restore software – AOMEI Backupper

 If you have tried all these steps, but still cannot fix the problem “System Restore did not complete successfully”, why not try a third party software?
 AOMEI Backupper Standard is professional backup and restore software.
 Also, it is completely free and easy to use due to the clean and tidy interface.